badlydrawnben/eleventy-guide/src/posts/009-package-json-file.md

 Whilst *start* and *serve* are commonly used, the naming convention of these scripts is down to personal preference and some projects may need extra custom scripts as well.

-**So if you're starting from an existing starter project it's important to have a look in the package.json file to check what the serve and build shorcuts are for that project.**
+**So if you're starting from an existing starter project it's important to have a look in the package.json file to check what the serve and build shortcuts are for that project.**

 These are the scripts for the starter project I used for this site for example:
 ``` json